-- The global advanced patient-monitoring market is currently worth about $31.4 billion, according to Kalorama Information.
+- The global advanced patient-monitoring market was worth $35.2 billion in 2016.

 In some cases, there is a blurring of lines between consumer mobile apps and regulated medical devices.
 One app recently approved by the U.S. Food and Drug Administration (FDA) allows radiologists to view images on their smartphones, while another allows cardiologists to monitor patients for irregular heartbeats.

 A looming deterrent to vendors developing such applications is determining which types of apps will require FDA approval.
 The FDA review process can be costly and time-consuming, requiring careful consideration of whether the approval effort is worthwhile.
 Yet apps that aid or simulate medical devices could have an incredibly powerful impact on quality and cost management for patients and providers alike.